plizkinzmey/remote-transmission-client-go/docs/user-guide.md

 # User Guide

-This guide provides detailed instructions on how to use the Transmission Client Go application.
+This guide provides detailed instructions on how to use the Remote Transmission Desktop Client application.

 ## Getting Started